Finder makes money from featured partners, but editorial opinions are our own.

 • Complete and sign the back of the registration permit.

-• Complete a bill of sale that outlines info such as your name, the buyer’s name and address, the date and purchase price.
+• Complete a bill of sale that outlines info like your name, the buyer’s name & address, the date and the purchase price.

-• Fill in the notification of transfer form on the registration permit and mail it to the Registrar of Motor Vehicles within 7 days of the transfer date.
+• Fill in the notification of transfer form on the registration permit, and mail it to the Registrar of Motor Vehicles within seven days of the transfer date.

 • Take off the plates and cancel or transfer your insurance.